Orkney facts

 More Orkney facts

-decision was to be made on its future; however, the German sailors
+while a decision was to be made on its future; however, the German sailors opened their

 Your Orkney Holiday